Before jumping to the explanation let’s define the glucose tablets or pills, first.

-But what readings on the glucose meter are considered as low blood glucose level or hypoglycemia?
+But what readings on the glucose meter are considered low blood glucose levels or hypoglycemia?

-I have a doubt that I have heard that diabetic patients have a high glucose levels but here you are talking that glucose tablets for hypoglycemia?
+I have a doubt that I have heard that diabetic patients have a high glucose level but here you are talking that glucose tablets for hypoglycemia?

 What flavors of these tablets are available?

-Different flavors are of these tablets are available as orange, grapes, raspberry, etc.
+Different flavors of these tablets are available as orange, grapes, raspberry, etc.